merenlab/merenlab.org/_posts/2026-07-04-saccharomyces-boulardii.md

                `----> environment ----`
 ```

 Probably we all would name these arrows similarly regardless of how much we can explain the mechanisms.
-The first arrow, (1), is perhaps immunomodulation, which affects both tumors and microbiome.
+The first arrow, (1), is perhaps immunomodulation, which affects both tumors and microbiome ('how' is another question which we don't know).
 The second named arrow, (2), is likely amino acids, which changes another dimension of the environment, which in return affects the same microbiome.
 The microbiome in this model is primarily (re)shaped by (1), and the effect is sped up by (2).

 Careful readers will likely see that there are no more arrows that connect gut microbes and the tumor in my argument here, which is clearly more of a thought experiment based on my intuition of the role and relevance of the microbiome to cancer than anything else.

 ## Final words

-Of course, as the authors put it, how *transitionary* any of these effects are is the most critical question here.
-I was much more strict when I was younger, but now I know transitionary is not necessarily bad, and a lack of mechanistic insights shouldn't stop practical applications as long as all the science is transparent, and we are not walked around by specific interest groups that seem to work against society and science itself.
+Of course, as the authors mention it in their work, how *transitionary* any of these effects are is a critical question here.
+I was much more strict when I was younger, but now I know that transitionary is not necessarily bad, and a lack of mechanistic insights should not be a reason to stop practical applications as long as all the science is transparent, and we are not walked around by specific interest groups that seem to work against the priorities of the society and science itself.

-Troels Holger Vaaben and colleagues put together a comprehensive evaluation of the entire system, used bacteria as a marker of a larger shift in it, with a careful consideration of the implications of the yeast that certainly contributes to the all.
+Troels Holger Vaaben and colleagues put together a comprehensive evaluation of the entire system (with some limitations of course, such as the lack of tumor-free controls for starters).
+They used bacteria as a marker of a larger shift in their system, and carefully considered the implications of the yeast that certainly is not a *non-player character* here.

 What makes this study much more interesting than a gazillion others I see in the human microbiome field is the fact that it has enough dimensionality and care that inspires deeper thought than just a nod or shrug.
 When authors after generating ton of data and invest hours and hours and hours of work tell their readers "we can't say more, or one way or the other", it is the most genuine of invitations for everyone to think more.
 It creates space to think more.
 Makes room for more narratives.
 Allows additional ideas to join in the fight, rather than going against.